r-hub/blog/content/post/2021-01-05-oauth2/index.md

 -   Lastly, you'd call [`httr::oauth2.0_token()`](https://httr.r-lib.org/reference/oauth2.0_token.html) that will open a browser window where the user can grant access to the third-party app.
 This step therefore needs interactivity.
 Its output is an httr token object containing among other things the access token and the refresh token if it was given.

-Intestingly there is still no app involved but httr starts a web server using httpuv.
+Interestingly there is still no app involved but httr starts a web server using httpuv.
 This way when the server sends the access token to `http://localhost:1410/`, httr is listening and gets it.

 Interactively, if no parameter / option is set for the `cache` argument of [`httr::oauth2.0_token()`](https://httr.r-lib.org/reference/oauth2.0_token.html), the user will be asked by httr whether they want to cache the token to a file.
 As a package developer, ideally you'd surface options in your function setting up authentication with these concerns in mind: